Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY CALCULATING DECOHERENCE RATES

 Here,

 is the transition matrix element in the Floquet mode basis coupled to the $j$-th noise source, $T$ is the time-period of the drive, and $\hbar \Delta_{\alpha\beta n}=\epsilon_\beta-\epsilon_\alpha+n\hbar\omega_d$ is the quasi-energy difference at the drive frequency $\omega_d$ in the $n$-th Brillouin zone.
-Using Eqs.~\eqref{eq:Floquet_decay} and \eqref{eq:Floquet_dephasing}, a master equation can be constructed for numerically calculating the incoherent dynamics of the driven circuit.
+Using the Floquet modes and quasi-energies defined above, together with the rates in Eqs.~\eqref{eq:Floquet_decay} and \eqref{eq:Floquet_dephasing}, a master equation can be constructed for numerically calculating the incoherent dynamics of the driven circuit.
+For a finite drive pulse, the Floquet modes defined by the periodic part of the drive can often be connected to the static eigenstates before and after the pulse through the adiabatic drive envelope~\cite{Weinberg2017}.
+Once this mapping is established, the Floquet-Markov master equation can be used to describe the driven dynamics and decoherence of an initial state prepared before the pulse.

 In devices with multiple drive ports, voltage fluctuations at different ports can be correlated, for example, through shared upstream electronics or imperfect isolation between control lines.
 In such cases, the preceding analysis carries over verbatim by promoting the scalar susceptibility to a port-indexed vector, and the single-port PSD to the port-port cross–PSD matrix.
 We provide the detailed derivations and closed-form expressions in Appendix~\ref{sec:app-decoherence-rates-multiports}.